katrinleinweber/v0dro.github.io/source/_posts/2015-02-24-data-analysis-in-ruby-part-2.markdown

 Vector objects also have a similar sorting method implemented.
 Check the docs for more details.
 Indexing is preserved while sorting of both DataFrame and Vector.

-## DSL for plotting with nyaplot
+## DSL for plotting with [Nyaplot](https://github.com/domitry/nyaplot)

 Previously plotting with daru required a lot of arguments to be supplied by the user.
 The interface did not take advatage of Ruby's blocks, nor did it expose many functionalities of nyaplot.
-All that changes with this new version, that brings in a new DSL for easy plotting (recommended usage with iruby notebook).
+All that changes with this new version, that brings in a new DSL for easy plotting (recommended usage with [iruby notebook](https://github.com/minad/iruby)).

 Thus to plot a line graph with data present in a DataFrame: